Cornelis de Wael: Life

 The workshop of the brothers de Wael in Genoa became the centre of the colony of Flemish artists who resided in or passed through the city.
 These Flemish artists could take advantage of the work and artistic activity that their workshop attracted.
 The brothers provided a home, materials and tools, they assisted their compatriots with their local integration, passed on recommendations to clients and formulated competition rules.
 Some Flemish artists visiting Genoa became their collaborators.
-This is the case of the marine painter Andries van Eertvelt who is documented in Genoa from 1628–1630, where he lived with de Wael and became his collaborator.
+This is the case of the marine painter Andries van Eertvelt who is documented in Genoa from 1628 to 1630, where he lived with de Wael and became his collaborator.
 Van Eertvelt's pupil Gaspar van Eyck also who worked in Genoa from 1632 to 1640 and was de Wael's collaborator.
 When Anthony van Dyck visited Genoa, he stayed with the brothers.
 While it was formerly believed that Cornelis was one of van Dyck's closest collaborators in the city, recent scholarship has suggested that it is more likely that this role was played by the Flemish painter Jan Roos with whom signed collaborations have been preserved.
 Van Dyck painted a Portrait of the brothers de Wael (Pinacoteca Capitolina, Rome) that was later engraved by Wenceslas Hollar.
 The Flemish painter Jan Brueghel the Younger stayed with the brothers de Wael in Genoa from October until December 1622.
 Cornelis was also involved in trading activities with his hometown Antwerp dealing in a wide variety of goods.
 As an art dealer, he played an important role in introducing Rembrandt's prints in Genoa and Rome.
 His brother Lucas later returned to Antwerp and played a major role in these business activities.

 Cornelis settled permanently in Rome around the year 1656 to avoid an outbreak of the plague in Genoa.
 Here he continued to paint and trade.
 From 1664 to 1666 he was prior of the congregation of San Giuliano dei Fiamminghi, which assisted Flemish residents of Rome.